 UWM at Waukesha’s Career and Internship office offers a wide variety of helpful resources for students and area employers.
-The office is in Room A117 in Student Development.
+The Career & Internship Coordinator is located in Student Development, office A117.

 Opportunities for Students

 Career Booth: Stop by the Career Booth from during the noon hour Wednesdays during the fall and spring semesters in the Hub Hallway.
 Ask questions about your career, including résumé writing, career exploration, jobs and internships.

 Career Closet: Get free professional attire, thanks to generous donors.
 Open by request, Monday through Friday.